-The downtown area of Sakae is a shopper’s paradise, with many major department stores, including old-school Japanese giants Mitsukoshi and Matsuzakaya, crowded together near the station.
-Nadya Park draws a younger crowd with its emphasis on design and entertainment.
-And Sunshine Sakae, home to idol girl group SKE48.
+The downtown area of Sakae is a shopper’s paradise, with many major department stores crowded together near the station.
+Nadya Park draws a younger crowd for its design and entertainment, as does Sunshine Sakae, home to idol girl group SKE48.
 For more J-pop and idol goods, make your way to the Osu shopping district, a network of covered streets buzzing with shoppers and diners.
 Next door, the Osu Kannon Temple draws a quieter crowd.

 When to go

-Nagoya is quite hot and sticky in the summer, with temperatures often exceeding 30ºC.
-July and August should be avoided if you don’t handle heat and humidity well.
-However, winters are relatively mild, with temperatures staying above freezing for the most part.
+Nagoya is quite hot and humid in the summer, with temperatures often exceeding 30ºC.
+July and August are the hottest months.
+The winters are relatively mild, with temperatures staying above freezing for the most part.

 Cherry blossom season (late March to early May) is the most popular time to see Nagoya Castle.
 All that pink is a sight to behold.
 In February–March, the famed Konomiya Hadaka (Naked) Festival sees men in loin cloths try to obtain good luck from a 'purified' man.
 The Atsuta Festival in June features martial arts demonstrations and sacred paper, and in July, the city hosts a grand sumo tournament.Back to top

 The city has an excellent subway system, which is clearly signposted in English.
 One-day passes, which include discounted admission to many attractions, are available at stations.
 The Meguru sightseeing bus also has a one-day pass which includes discounted admissions.
 For destinations outside the city centre, there are the private Meitetsu and Kintetsu lines and Japan Rail lines.Back to top